NCBI-Codeathons/Host_Phage_Interactions/README.md

 Viruses that infect microbes (both Bacteria and Archaea), commonly known as phage, have a direct impact on the organisms present in all microbiomes, regardless of environment.
 Like the microbiome, phage present in a sample can be diagnostic of the conditions (e.g., microbial community structure, underlying physiochemical conditions, etc.), but unlike the microbial hosts have smaller genomes that may more easily assemble in a metagenomic sample.
 Indexing metagenomic samples on the viral community will provide a way categorize metagenomic samples in NCBI SRA that will allow for the identification of related sample types.

-## What's the problem?
+## Detecting Host and Phage Signatures

-The Host Phage Interaction (HPI) group developed three tracks and databases to explore the nature host-phage interactions, specifically:
+The Host Phage Interaction (HPI) group developed three tracks and databases to explore the nature of host-phage interactions, specifically:

- - Known Host-Phage Interactions Database, detailing the current known linkages of infection, collected from NCBI
+ - Known Host-Virus Interactions Database, detailing the current known linkages of infection, collected from NCBI
  - CRISPR Spacer Database, constructed by extracting spacer information from CRISPR arrays representing a large breadth of microorganisms
  - E. coli Prophage Virulence Factor Database, a collection of clinical and environmental E. coli screened for prophage sequences and corresponding bacterial virulence factors

 ![alt text](https://github.com/NCBI-Codeathons/Host_Phage_Interactions/blob/development/images/Flow.jpg)

-## Why should we solve it?
+## Known Host-Virus Interactions Database

+Exisiting databases providing information on hosts and the identity of confirmed viral agents were gathered from [PhagesDB](https://phagesdb.org/) and NCBI VirusHostDB (CITE) were combined and standardized.

+## CRISPR Spacer Database

+## E. coli Prophage Virulence Factor Database

 # What is <this software>?